ashantamil2010-cell/electric-learns/README.md

 ## 📄 License

-MIT — use, remix, and teach with these freely.
+MIT — use, remix, and learn from these freely.
 See [LICENSE](LICENSE).

 ---

-*Built by Aya S.T. · Follow the journey: @electroniclearns*
+*Built by Ayagreeiv Shanmugasundaram Tamilselvi · Road to Electronics · @electroniclearns*